- Faith and Worship

 Location: All Parishes

-The feast of Our Lady of Guadalupe will be celebrated Thursday, Dec.
+The feast of Our Lady of Guadalupe will be celebrated on Thursday, Dec.
 12. Special celebrations mark this feast in parishes across Arkansas.
-See our Calendar of Events or contact your parish to find events in your area.
+See our calendar of events or contact your parish to find events in your area.

 In December 1531, the Blessed Virgin Mary appeared as an Aztec princess to Juan Diego on the hill of Tepeyac, outside a small village near Mexico City.
 The poor, humble man, who was declared a saint in 2002, told his bishop about the visits from the Virgin of Guadalupe and her desire for a church to be built on the site where she appeared.
 The bishop asked for a sign to prove that Juan Diego was telling the truth.